kitsunyan/intel-undervolt/README.md

 ### Power Limits

-`tdp ${short_term} ${long_term}` can be used in order to alter short term and long term power limits.
-For example, `tdp 35 25`.
+`power package ${short_term} ${long_term}` can be used in order to alter short term and long term package power limits.
+For example, `power package 35 25`.

 You can also specify a time window for each limit in seconds.
-For instance, `tdp 35/5 25/60` for 5 seconds and 60 seconds respectively.
+For instance, `power package 35/5 25/60` for 5 seconds and 60 seconds respectively.

 ### Temperature Limit